Become a volunteer

 - help vulnerable people.

-You don’t need qualifications or experience to help out as a volunteer: all you need is time and enthusiasm.
+You don’t need qualifications or experience to become a volunteer, all you need is time and enthusiasm.

 Lend an Ear and help tackle loneliness